HandCash/connect-sdk-docs/content/profile/_index.en.md

 {{< notice note >}}
 This feature requires the `Pay` permission.
-Otherwise you will receive an error.
 {{</ notice >}}

 You can also customize the currency conversion options by passing the currency code through the function (if not provided, it will return the user's prefered currency by default).